University Studies – 20 Unit Emphasis | SC Program: AA.1511

 Units 5

-Advisory: ENGL 196 with a grade of C or higher, or English Placement Level 6 or higher; BIOL 5 and BIOL 6 with a grade of C or higher
+Advisory: Essay-writing skills and eligibility to enroll in a transfer-level English Composition course, or English Placement Level 6 or higher; BIOL 5 and BIOL 6 with a grade of C or higher

 Note: May be taken concurrently with PHY 1.

 This course offers a systematic hands-on approach to the anatomy of the human body.
 It covers the structural organization of the human body: gross and microscopic anatomy of the integumentary, skeletal, muscular, nervous, endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems, from cellular to organ system levels of organization.
 Human cadaver prosections and/or mammalian dissections are used in conjunction with models and new technology.
 This course is intended for nursing, kinesiology, physical therapy, radiologic technology, respiratory therapy, dental hygiene, surgical technology, physical therapy, and other allied health related majors.
 It may be taken concurrently with Physiology 1.
+The lecture portion of this course may be offered in a distance education format.

 Apply Now